R0manG/gipper-portfolio/portfolio-projects/lefthandyman-ai-platform/architecture/README.md

 2. DNS for `lefthandyman.com` resolves to the public IP address of the hosting environment.
 3. The router forwards HTTP/HTTPS traffic (ports 80/443) to the internal Ubuntu server (Raspberry Pi).
 4. Apache on the server handles the incoming request:
-   - Serves static HTML/CSS/image files from `/var/www/html`.
+   - Serves static HTML/CSS/image files.
    - Applies Apache configuration (security, directory options, etc.).
 5. The response is returned to the customer’s browser over HTTPS.